 Use these setting to initially start spraying then adjust to the desired voltage and amperage.
+See Section 8.2.1 for more information.

-- A. POWER SUPPLY: The power supply must be set for remote operations and for gas metal arc welding, usually with all optional setting in the off position, i.e. pulsars, etc. The power supply voltage (for CV) or power (for CC) are controlled at the feeder. - B. SETTINGS ON FEEDER: Voltage or power dial (left dial when looking at machine) set on 8, feed motor speed control (right dial) set on 4. - C. AIR SUPPLY: 90 psi min., 65 CFM min.
+- A. POWER SUPPLY: The power supply must be set for remote operations and for gas metal arc welding, usually with all optional setting in the off position, i.e. pulsars, etc. The power supply voltage (for CV) or power (for CC) is controlled at the feeder. - B. SETTINGS ON FEEDER: Voltage or power dial (left dial when looking at machine) set on 80, feed motor speed control (right dial) set on 40. - C. AIR SUPPLY: 90 psi min., 65 CFM min.